santiontanon/mdlz80optimizer/README.md

 - ```-out-data-instead-of-ds```: will replace statements like ```ds 4, 0``` by ```db 0, 0, 0, 0```.
 - ```-out-do-not-evaluate-dialect-functions```: some assembler dialects define functions like random/sin/cos that can be used to form expressions.
 By default, MDL replaces them by the result of their execution before generating assembler output (as those might not be defined in other assemblers, and thus this keeps the assembler output as compatible as possible).
 Use this flag if you don't want this to happen.
 - ```-out-evaluate-all-expressions```: this flag makes MDL resolve all expressions down to their ultimate numeric or string value when generating assembler code.
+- ```-safety-labels-for-jumps-to-constants```: makes MDL replace the destination of a jump/call to a constant (e.g. ```jp #3c4a```) by a label.
+MDL does not do this by default since calls to constants are often used for BIOS calls (although replacing those constants by labels is recommended).
+Jumpts to constants are unsafe for optimization as the code at the target address (```#3c4a``` in the example) might move as a result of optimization.
+Hence, it's safer to add a safety label at the target address and use it for the jump.
 - ```-ro```: runs the code reoganizer optimizer.
 - ```-ro-no-inliner```: deactivates the function inliner.
 - ```-ro-no-merger```: deactivates the block merger.